MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - Cmd+R now refreshes all of your subscribed feeds.
 - Added new secondary click options to expand or collapse all groups or feeds in the Connection Center.
 - Added a new secondary click option to change the icon size in the Feeds tab of the Connection Center.
-- A new simplified and cleaner app icon.
+- A new, simplified, and clean app icon.

 ## Updates for version 10.2.13